stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 ## Introduction {#introduction}
 A crucial part of scientific research is recording the provenance of its outputs.
-The W3C PROV standard defines provenance as “a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing” [[Moreau 2013]].
+The W3C PROV standard defines provenance as <q>a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing</q> [[Moreau 2013]].
 Provenance is instrumental to activities such as traceability, reproducibility, accountability, and quality assessment [[Herschel 2017]].
 The constantly growing size and complexity of scientific datasets and the analysis that is required to extract useful information from them has made science increasingly dependent on advanced automated processing techniques in order to get from experimental data to final results [[Himanen 2019], [Gauthier 2019], [Huntingford 2019]].